Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Introduction

-(iii). \GJ{To show the benefits of employing the constructed LVFs in policy gradient algorithms, we focus on zeroth-order optimization (ZOO)\footnote{\GJ{The ZOO method can be implemented with very limited information (only the objective function evaluations), therefore has a wide range of applications.
+(iii).
+To show the benefits of employing the constructed LVFs in policy gradient algorithms, we focus on zeroth-order optimization (ZOO)\footnote{The ZOO method can be implemented with very limited information (only the objective function evaluations), therefore has a wide range of applications.
 In recent years, the ZOO-based RL algorithms have been shown efficient in solving model-free optimal control problems, e.g., \cite{Fazel18,malik2020derivative,li2021distributed}.
-Inspired by these facts, we employ the ZOO-based method to deal with the model-free optimal distributed control problem of MASs under a very general formulation.}}} algorithms for solving the MARL. \GJ{Due to the removal of redundant information (less agents are involved) in gradient estimation, our learning framework based on LVFs always exhibits a reduced gradient estimation variance (see Remark \ref{re variance}) compared with GVF-based policy evaluation.} Note that most of the existing distributed ZOO algorithms \cite{Hajine19,Gratton20,Tang20,Akhavan21} essentially evaluate policies via the global value.
+Inspired by these facts, we employ the ZOO-based method to deal with the model-free optimal distributed control problem of MASs under a very general formulation.}.
+Due to the removal of redundant information (less agents are involved) in gradient estimation, our learning framework based on LVFs always exhibits a reduced gradient estimation variance (see Remark \ref{re variance}) compared with GVF-based policy evaluation.
+Note that most of the existing distributed ZOO algorithms \cite{Hajine19,Gratton20,Tang20,Akhavan21} essentially evaluate policies via the global value.

-(iv). \GJ{To deal with the scenario when the learning graph is dense, we construct TLVFs, which are approximations of LVFs.} The underlying idea is motivated by \cite{qu2020scalable,qu2020scalablenips,lin2021multi}.
-Our design, however, is very different from them as we design the TLVF for each cluster by neglecting its effects on other agents that are far away in a coupling graph, whereas in \cite{qu2020scalable,qu2020scalablenips,lin2021multi}, each agent has its own TLVF and it is designed by neglecting the effects it receives from agents that are far away in the coupling graph.
+(iv).
+To deal with the scenario when the learning graph is dense, we construct TLVFs by further neglecting the couplings between agents that are far away in the coupling graph.
+The underlying idea is motivated by \cite{qu2020scalable,qu2020scalablenips,lin2021multi}.
+Our design, however, is different from them as they construct a TLVF for each agent, whereas we deign a TLVF for each cluster.

 The rest of this paper is organized as follows.
 Section \ref{sec MARL} describes the MARL formulation and the main goal of this paper.
 Section \ref{sec LVF LG} introduces the LVF design and the learning graph derivation.
 Section \ref{sec RL LVF} shows the distributed RL algorithm based on LVFs and local consensus, and provides convergence analysis.
 Section \ref{sec RL TLVF} introduces the RL algorithm based on TLVFs as well as the convergence analysis.
 Section \ref{sec sim} shows several simulation examples to illustrate the advantages of our proposed algorithms.
 Section \ref{sec conclusion} concludes the paper.
 Sections \ref{sec: appendix A} and \ref{sec: appendix B} provide theoretical proofs and the relationships among different cluster-wise graphs, respectively.